OlivierCoen/nf-variant-calling/README.md

 ## Introduction

-**OlivierCoen/nf-variant-calling** is a bioinformatics pipeline that ...
+**nf-variant-calling** is a simple bioinformatics pipeline that performs variant calling on a custom genome fasta file using Illumina short reads.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the